-Recently, the Supreme Court held in Shakti Vahini v.
-Union of India, (2018) 7 SCC 192 held that the right to select a life partner is a fundamental right.
-This right to choose a life partner of his own choice is declared a fundamental right because it is an inherent part of Article 19 and 21 of the Constitution of India.
+In a recent landmark judgment, the Supreme Court in Shakti Vahini v.
+Union of India, (2018) 7 SCC 192, declared that the right to choose a life partner is a fundamental right.
+The court held that the freedom to marry a person of one’s choice is protected under Article 21, 19(1)(a), and 14 of the Indian Constitution.

-The court further opined that once the fundamental right is inherent in a person, then no one can scuttle such right by leaning on any kind of philosophy, moral or social, or self-proclaimed elevation.
-Clan supremacy cannot take away the enjoyment of a right guaranteed under the constitution.
+Once the fundamental right is inherent in a person, then no one can scuttle such right by leaning on any kind of philosophy, moral or social, or self-proclaimed elevation.Shakti Vahini vs. Union of India (2018) 7 SCC 192

 The right to select a life partner is an essential aspect of the right to life and personal liberty, which are guaranteed by the Indian Constitution.
 The court stated that this right is not only a matter of individual choice but also a reflection of social dignity and individual autonomy.